The name of Earth's moon is "the Moon". In particular, its name is not "Luna".

 True but that doesn't matter.
 "Fraternal" means related to brothers, but the word is still "brother", not "frater".

 Fine.
 I don't care.
-Just don't tell anybody else that "Luna" is its actual name.
+Just don't tell anyone else that its name isn't "the Moon".